Pindale Farm Outdoor Centre, Pindale Road, Hope, Hope Valley, Derbyshire, S33 6RN

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the map of accommodation for school groups, the The Limestone Way map, the IHUK signage page and the Hostels with Camping map.
+This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the map of accommodation for school groups, the The Limestone Way map, the IHUK signage page, the Hostels with Camping map and the Duke of Edinburgh's Award page.

 MapView Nearby Hostels